=

 *Demonstrations performed will be customised to suit the audience age and may depend on venue or time constraints.

-• Indoor venue (hall is ideal) with power outlet and space for students to sit
+• Indoor venue (hall is ideal) with power outlet & space for students to sit

-• Access to sink with hot water before and after each show (eg. staff room)
+• Access to sink with running water before each show

 Book us